Skip to Content

 Failure to Thrive

 This all sounds great, right?
 Well during all this time, Elliot had trouble gaining weight.
 He’s been hovering around 16 pounds from 7 months until his first birthday and he completely fell off the growth chart for weight.
-This is because he was not eating substantial enough amounts of food, and not drinking more breastmilk to compensate.
+This is because he was not eating enough food, and not drinking more breastmilk to compensate.
+He was also VERY active.

-On a good day, he would eat 1 container of baby food.
-Other times, it took him 2-3 days to get through 1 container, or to get through a quarter cup of cooked rice.
+On a good day, he would eat one container of baby food.
+Other times, it took him 2-3 days to get through one container, or to get through a quarter cup of cooked rice.

 Seeking help

-Around Elliot’s first birthday, we started working with a gastroenterologist (GI) to see if there is an underlying medical issue causing him to not eat.
+Around Elliot’s first birthday, we started working with a gastroenterologist (GI) to see if there is an underlying medical issue preventing him from eating more.

 Long story short, there wasn’t anything conclusive that we found out from the GI.
 Elliot had some reflux and a bit of irritation in his stomach, but nothing to worry about.
-This was good news, but also made me realize that there isn’t an easy solution to Elliot’s eating problems.
+This was good news, but also made me realize that there isn’t an easy solution to Elliot’s slow weight gain.

 Two steps forward…

-For the next few months I really focused on stuffing Elliot with as many calories as I could.
-I made my own baby food and add canola oil and oatmeal for extra calories.
-I gave Elliot a bottle of milk in his sleep when I knew he would be too sleepy to refuse it.
-We put on cartoons during mealtimes so he would be distracted and would eat a whole meal in one sitting.
+For the next few months we really focused on nourishing Elliot with as much calorie-dense food as we could.
+I made my own baby food and add avocado oil and oatmeal for extra calories.
+I would dream feed Elliot (give him a bottle of milk in his sleep).
+We put cartoons on during mealtimes so he would stay seated at the high chair long enough to eat.
+(We later had to figure out how to stop turning on cartoons during mealtimes.... but that was a late problem.
+Right now the focus was on getting him to enjoy food!)

 And it worked!
 Elliot gained 3 pounds in 3 months.
 We were almost back on the growth chart!